USC-EE-250L-Spring-2023/Project/README.txt

 The link to the video is below: https://www.youtube.com/watch?v=cvPDFDlu6a0

-The write up is EE250 Final Project - Welland_Kroll.pdf
+The write up is EE250 Final Project - Welland_Kroll.pdf this is found in the Repo.